light-y4gami/App-Global-web-newspaper-v1/README.md

      git clone https://github.com/TuUsuario/Global-Web-Newspaper.git
      ```

-     Ensure you have Node.js installed on your system.
+     Ensure you have Node.js installed on your system:

      ```bash
      node -v